 The members of our Sustainability Committee are Messrs.
-Chung, Joyce and Crisp and Ms. Cooksen.
+Chung, Crisp and Joyce and Ms. Cooksen.
 Mr. Chung is the Chairman of this committee.
 This committee oversees the Company's material sustainability matters.

-The primary purpose of our Sustainability Committee is to assist the Board in overseeing our compliance with all laws, regulations and Company policies and procedures related to material ESG matters, including governance in relation to such matters, and to oversee management's process for establishing and implementing a strategy to integrate sustainability into various business activities of the Company to create long-term stockholder value.
+The primary purpose of our Sustainability Committee is to assist the Board in overseeing our compliance with all laws, regulations and Company policies and procedures related to material environmental, social and governance ("ESG") matters, including governance in relation to such matters, and to oversee management's process for establishing and implementing a strategy to integrate sustainability into various business activities of the Company to create long-term stockholder value.